miroppb/PrintAndScan4Ukraine/CHANGE.md

 v.
+1.5.5.0

+- Added ability to scan mulitple packages into the database.

+v.
 1.5.4.1

 - When Shipping packages, for those that are missing from the list, a document gets genarated with last status updates